isomerpages/moe-ast-pesta/_open-resource/About PESTA Open Web Resource (POWeR).md

 and the exceptional quality of workshops we conduct.</p>
 <p>These resources will be disseminated through our <strong>P</strong>ESTA <strong>O</strong>pen <strong>We</strong>b <strong>R</strong>esource
-(POWeR), a dedicated platform housed within the PESTA website and overseen by our organization.
+(POWeR), a dedicated platform housed within the PESTA website and overseen by our organisation.
 POWeR is designed to be catering primarily to PE teachers while remaining accessible to the broader public.</p>
-<p>The resources, which center on the six prioritized areas of practice outlined
+<p>The resources, which centre on the six prioritised areas of practice outlined
 in SkillsFuture for Educators (SFEd), are curated by PESTA to ensure relevance and effectiveness.</p>
 <p>For inquiries or feedback, please feel free to reach out to our team via